erred/uva-rp1/notes/08-technical-review.md

 but focus heavily on traffic generation.

-Third party mainly written in Python but either lack basic functionality or are broken by protocol updates.
+Third party mainly written in Python but either lack basic functionality (ex large data segmentation) and may optionally be broken by protocol updates.

 There are a lot of papers on NDN for vehicular mobility.